Lena Dunham: Lenny Letter

-In 2015, Dunham, with Jenni Konner, co-founded Lenny Letter, a feminist online newsletter.
+In 2015, Dunham and Jenni Konner co-founded Lenny Letter, a feminist online newsletter.
 Lenny Letter was initially supported by Hearst Corporation advertising, and subsequently by Condé Nast.
-In addition to the regular newsletter, Lenny Letter published a Fiction Issue and a Poetry Issue during fall 2015.

-Notable articles include an essay written by actress Jennifer Lawrence about the gender wage gap in Hollywood, and one written by singer Alicia Keys about her decision to start wearing little to no make-up.
+In addition to the regular newsletter, Lenny Letter published a fiction issue and a poetry issue in late 2015.
+Articles include an essay written by actress Jennifer Lawrence about the gender wage gap in Hollywood, and one written by singer Alicia Keys about her decision to start wearing little to no make-up.

-In November 2017, following Dunham and Konner's controversial letter denouncing Aurora Perrineau's accusation of sexual assault by Murray Miller, Zinzi Clemmons announced that she would no longer contribute to the newsletter, saying Dunham's racism was "well-known" and called for all women of color to "divest" from Dunham.
+In November 2017, following Dunham and Konner's letter denouncing Aurora Perrineau's accusation of sexual assault by Murray Miller, Zinzi Clemmons announced that she would no longer contribute to the newsletter because she felt Dunham was insufficiently sympathetic to women of color.

 In October 2018, Dunham and Konner announced that Lenny Letter would be shutting down, reportedly due to a decline in subscribers and failure to build momentum upon other platforms.

 Orgasm Inc

-Dunham has received criticism for her production of the film Orgasm Inc.: The Story of OneTaste.
-Hundreds of women and men claim that Dunham's production company was responsible for using their images without their consent, filing a lawsuit against Netflix to disallow the film, signing petitions, and creating viral videos protesting the violation.

-The film reportedly relies on "personal journals" attorneys have claimed to be fabricated despite the film presenting itself as a documentary.
+Dunham has been criticized for her production of the film Orgasm Inc: The Story of OneTaste.
+Hundreds of people claim that Dunham's production company used their images without their consent, suing Netflix to disallow the film, signing petitions, and creating viral videos protesting the violation.
+The film reportedly relies on "personal journals" attorneys have said were fabricated despite the film presenting itself as a documentary.